How Workday Scaled Skills to 20,000 Employees with TechWolf

 Julius: To start off, Josh, can you recap: what have TechWolf & Workday done together so far?

 The result?
-It's been almost a year since we implemented skills-based hiring and we're seeing a 15% decrease in time to hire, an 8% increase in offer acceptance and a 3% increase in candidate NPS.
+It's been almost a year since we implemented skills-based hiring, and we're seeing a 15% decrease in time to hire, a 39% decrease in new hires performing below expectations, and 14% faster time to first deal for Account Executives.

 Julius: What has Workday gotten out of the partnership so far?